 The breakdown of team stats mirrors that of individual stats (although the colour scheme and designs differ).
 The first thing you will see is a graph of your team's total opens for the week, as well as a statistical overview for all emails you have sent thus far.

-- The black dots / line display how many emails were sent
+- The black graph displays how many emails were sent

-- The orange dots / line display how many emails were opened
+- The orange graph displays how many emails were opened

-- "Emails Opened" may exceed "Emails Tracked" if there are cases of multiple recipients per email, or if recipients are opening each email multiple times
+- "Emails Opened" may exceed "Emails Tracked" if the email has multiple recipients or if recipients are opening each email multiple times

-- The "Opened" rate may exceed 100% if there are cases of multiple recipients per email, or if recipients are opening each email multiple times
+- The "Opened" rate may exceed 100% if the email has multiple recipients or if recipients are opening each email multiple times

 - "Avg # of Opens" is calculated per email

-This example is from one of our Customer Support Assistants, which explains why their emails are opened so frequently, and often multiple times each.
+This example is from one of our Customer Support Specialists, which explains why their emails are opened so frequently, and often multiple times each.

 Below your general tracking metrics, you will see a comparison of how many opens each team member gets.

-If you keep scrolling, you will see a breakdown of your team's "Best Performing" subject lines and links.
-By best performing, we mean which subject lines / links happen to garner the most opens or clicks.
-If some have far higher open/click rates, you may consider gearing the team to send more of those emails out to clients or prospects.
+If you keep scrolling, you will see a breakdown of your team's "Best Performing Subject of all-time" and "Best Performing Links of all-time."
+By best performing, it is meant which subject lines and links garner the most opens or clicks.
+If some have far higher open/click rates, you may consider gearing your team to send more emails using these best performing metrics to clients or prospects.

 Similar information is relayed for the most commonly used devices to open your emails, and the most common cities where your emails were opened.
 You may find "Unknown" or "Mountain View" are two of your most common locations.
-For more information on why, please read this article.
+For more information on this topic please read this article.